gabrielemirando/image-segmentation/README.md

 command line will produce three executables:
 * **serial.out**: it's the serial version of the program
-* **omp.out**: it's the parallel version implemented using OpenMP (requires OpenMP 4.5, which is fully supported starting from GCC 6.1)
+* **omp.out**: it's the parallel version implemented using OpenMP (requires OpenMP 4.5, supported from GCC 6.1)
 * **cuda.out**: it's the parallel version implemented using CUDA

 ## Usage